themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 Wait, how does that work?
 Well, because we’re creating the user’s account on the server _before_ we make a call to `loginWithPassword()`, we know that the user’s account already exists with an email and password identical to what they typed in.
 It sounds a bit loopy, but makes perfect sense if you think about it.

-Ok!
+Okay!
 With our user being logged in, assuming we don’t run into any errors, we cap off our code with a call to `Router.go ‘/dashboard’` which tells Iron Router to redirect to the `/dashboard` route.

 Drumroll please…